darkn3rd/oop-tut/js/ts/README.md

 * [TypeScript Language Specification - Version 1.3 - Sept 2014](http://www.typescriptlang.org/Content/TypeScript%20Language%20Specification.pdf)

 Type Script Critisism
-* [Why TypeScript Isn't the Answer](http://www.walkercoderanger.com/blog/2014/02/typescript-isnt-the-answer/) - author makes the argument that TypeScript solves the wrong problem where classless prototype language is a bad idea, and the author submits the real problem is that JavaScirpt is a bad implementation of a good idea.
-Thus TypeScript is flaw in trying to solve the wrong problem.
+* [Why TypeScript Isn't the Answer](http://www.walkercoderanger.com/blog/2014/02/typescript-isnt-the-answer/) - author makes the argument that TypeScript solves the wrong problem where the wrong problem is that classless prototype language is a bad idea, and the author submits the real problem is that JavaScirpt is a bad implementation of a good idea.
+Thus TypeScript is flawed in trying to solve the wrong problem.